As with many issues related to pregnancy and parenting, there are many myths and misconceptions about gestational diabetes.

 Reproductive and Women’s Health Specialist, Doctor Andrew Orr says, “Yes, hormones do come into play with gestational diabetes.
 But insulin also affects hormones, and diet affects insulin.
 So diet is a big driving factor that every pregnant woman, or any woman trying to fall pregnant, needs to be aware of.”

 But Can’t Gestational Diabetes Have Genetic Or Hereditary Factors Too?

 Yes, it can.
-The known risks for gestational diabetes are PCOS (poly cystic ovarian syndrome, which also has significant dietary factors), being overweight, consuming a high sugar and high processed food diet, genetic factors and hereditary factors.
+Factors that can increase the risks for gestational diabetes are PCOS (poly cystic ovarian syndrome, which also has significant dietary factors), being overweight, having fat in the abdominal area (apple shape), a sedentary lifestyle, consuming a high sugar and high processed food diet, genetic factors and hereditary factors.

 A recent study found a mother’s diet before she conceives can affect her unborn child’s genetic make-up and immune system.
 A similar study has just come out about fathers too.

 Doctor Orr says, “There have been numerous studies showing the link between what happens in utero, to childhood conditions, as well as conditions that may be expressed in adulthood.”

 It’s all the more reason to ensure you eat well if you’re already genetically predisposed to gestational or type 2 diabetes.
 It can help to break the cycle, rather than continuing to trigger the gene expression.

 In Which Ways Is Gestational Diabetes NOT Diet Driven?

 Is it possible to have gestational diabetes even though you have a healthy diet?